Statistics relating to the funding and resourcing of tertiary education in New Zealand, including tuition subsidies and tuition fees.

 At the end of every year the Ministry collects aggregated staff numbers (headcount and full-time equivalent) by a range of characteristics such as full-time or part-time status, sub-sector, staff-type (academic, research and other staff), gender, ethnic group, and age group.

-- The headcount percentage of female senior academic staff (professors, associate professors, deans and heads of department) at universities increased slightly from 33% to 34% from 2019 to 2020.
+- The headcount percentage of female senior academic staff (professors, associate professors, deans and heads of department) at universities remained the same at 34 percent in 2021.
+Among all academic staff at universities, 1 percent were Another gender in 2021.